 Nature and Purpose

-Casa Nueva Vida ("House of New Life") is the only homeless shelter in Massachussetts that serves some of the most vulnerable members of society - homeless families with children.
+Casa Nueva Vida ("House of New Life") serves some of the most vulnerable members of society - homeless families with children.
 The shelter is in Jamaica Plain and can accommodate 16 families.
 There are usually 20-25 children staying at the shelter, ranging from 0-15 years old.
 Each family lives at Casa Nueva Vida for an average of one year.
 The other facility, located in Lawrence, MA, accommodates 12 families and around 17-20 children.

 Casa Nueva Vida opened in 1987 and since June of 1990, Casa Nueva Vida has had a 100% success rate in placing families in safe, permanent housing, and in preventing them from becoming homeless again.
 In order to ensure these success rates, Casa Nueva Vida offers each family the following intense educational programming to help prepare them for independence: 1.
 Food/Basic Shelter Utility Services 2.
 Computer/ Job Training Program

 3. English as a Second Language (ESL) Program 4.
 Personal Empowerment Program 5.
 Children/Teens' Educational Program 6.
 Housing Advocacy/Counseling.

 Our mission is "to help our homeless residents gain the education and skills that they need to permanently pull themselves out of poverty, as well as to reach out to the community with a number of educational and supportive services that help to prevent homelessness and break the chain of poverty in our communities."